 As a consequence of the great flood that occurred at the end of the era of Lord Krishna, Dwaraka was completely engulfed by the sea.
 And the sandalwood covered idol of Lord Krishna also got washed away.

 Saint Madhvacharya and the Idol

 Decades passed.
-And then centuries later, a sailor found the idol in the shape of a hard rock on an island.
+And then centuries later, a sailor found the idol in the shape of hard rock on an island.
 He began using the rock to balance his ship.
 Sometimes later, when his ship was faced with a raging sea storm somewhere beyond the west coast of the South Indian Peninsula, Saint Madhvacharya sensing the danger while meditating on the shore, beseeched Lord Vishnu’s mercy to calm down the angry weather.
-He then signaled the ship with his garment to sail ashore.
+He then signalled the ship with his garment to sail ashore.